 More often under severe conditions.

 See Engine manual for additional information.

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Kawasaki Liquid-cooled only: Tilt seat up and tilt hood forward to gain access to the air cleaner. - c) Loosen retaining clips and remove air cleaner compartment cover. - d) Remove paper element.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch, tilt seat up and tilt hood forward to gain access to the air cleaner. - c) Loosen retaining clips and remove air cleaner compartment cover. - d) Remove paper element.
 Check the condition of the paper element.
-Replace if dirty, bent or damaged. - e) Check the condition of the inner element (Kohler units only).
-Replace whenever it appears dirty, typically every other time the paper element is replaced.
-Clean the base around the inner element before removing, so dirt does not get into the engine. - f) DO NOT wash or use pressurized air to clean paper element or inner element.
+Replace if dirty, bent or damaged. - e) DO NOT wash or use pressurized air to clean paper element or inner element. - f) Reinstall element.

-g) Reinstall elements.
 Position the cover so that the rubber dust ejector is pointing downward and secure with retaining clips.

-5.1.10 Check Spark Arrester
+5.1.11 Check Spark Arrester